 When the indicator and the price action start moving in different directions, it can be perceived as a signal of an upcoming trend reversal.
 Divergences can be both bullish and bearish, as well.

 The Stochastic Oscillator is an extremely useful and interesting technical analysis tool.
 For maximum efficiency, it can be combined with other momentum indicators and trend-following indicators.
-Caution may be needed when working with the indicator, as oversold and overbought level do not necessarily correspond to a soon trend reversal.Practice now
+Caution may be needed when working with the indicator, as different levels do not necessarily correspond to an upcoming trend reversal.Practice now

 NOTE: This article is not an investment advice.
 Any references to historical price movements or levels is informational and based on external analysis and we do not warranty that any such movements or levels are likely to reoccur in the future